matter-labs/zksync-frontend-templates/README.md

 # zkSync Frontend Templates

 Welcome to the `zkSync Frontend Templates` repository.
-This collection of frontend templates is designed to accelerate your zkSync project's setup across various popular frameworks.
+This collection of frontend templates is designed to accelerate your zkSync project's setup, including templates tailored for all your favorite frameworks like Vue and React.

 ## 📘 Overview